 DIY Goo Remover that requires only three natural ingredients and works like magic!

 This year I took on a challenge created by Lindsey at Hilltown House.
 The gist of the challenge is to take on 52 small projects around your home, with the goal of accomplishing one project each week for a year.
-I decided one such project would be organizing my spice drawer (a post on that will be coming soon).
+I decided one such project would be organizing my spice drawer.
 One of the things I wanted to do was create cohesive labels for all my spice jars, but you know what happens when you peel off the old labels, right?
 A sticky, gooey mess.
 I didn’t want to use Goo Gone® on my spice jars because they still had spices in them, and I can’t imagine it would be a good idea to get even a little bit in our food, so I decided to try my hand at making my own Goo Remover… and it worked like a charm!

 Here is one spice jar with the sticky residue left after I removed its original label.

 What You Need to Make DIY Goo Remover

 - Fractionated Coconut Oil– This is coconut oil that is a liquid at room temperature.

 - Citrus Essential Oil- Feel free to use a citrus blend, or single citrus oils such as lemon, orange, tangerine, or grapefruit.
 Whatever you have on hand is fine.
 However, please make sure you are using a high-quality essential oil.
 For information on buying essential oils, check out this post.

 The baking soda provides a very mild abrasive to help remove the goo, while the coconut oil will help “dissolve” the stickiness.
 The addition of the citrus essential oil also aids in the goo removal.
 (Check out how well citrus essential oil works on greasy messes here.)